 Strengthening Student Educational Outcomes

 The 2013 Washington State Legislature passed a bill (ESSB 5946) into law that affirms the intent of our constitution to make ample provision for the education of all children.
 Lawmakers grouped the new statutes under the title Strengthening Student Educational Outcomes.
-They endorsed this support for basic education with funding directed toward 3 areas of focus:

-- Early Literacy programming for beginning readers
+- Early literacy programming for beginning readers

 - Rigorous adoption of instructional and assessment strategies proven to help all struggling learners